dell-cloud-marketplace/docker-redis/README.md

     sudo docker run -d -p 6379:6379 --name redis dell/redis

-The first time that you run your container, a new random password will be set.
+When the container starts, a random password will be set.
 To get the password, check the logs of the container by running:

     sudo docker logs redis